 Service Director for Early Help, Gateshead Council, Civic Centre, Regent Street, Gateshead.
 NE8 1HH.

-Following a consultation exercise during October to December 2013, the Council agreed at its budget meeting on 27 February 2014 to introduce a charge for post-16 home to college transport for learners aged 16-18 from September 2016 but the introduction of the charge was deferred.
-The Council has now reviewed this decision and is now consulting on its revised Post 16 travel policy statement for 2017-18 and on the proposal that the contribution charge will be £650 per year per student which would be introduced in September 2017.
+Following a consultation exercise during October to December 2013, the council agreed at its budget meeting on 27 February 2014 to introduce a contribution charge for post-16 travel support for learners aged 16-18 from September 2016 but the introduction of the charge was deferred.
+The council has now reviewed this decision and agreed that an annual contribution charge of £650 will be introduced for applications for travel support from September 2017.

-Financial help for home to school/college transport through a Bursary Fund
+Financial help for home to school/college travel through a Bursary Fund

 If you are aged 16-19 years at the start of the academic year and are in further education or training, you may be able to get help for education-related costs such as transport to and from college through a Bursary Fund.
 You could get a Bursary of up to £1200 a year if you’re: